angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

   at any given opportunity?
 - What tools do we want access to in the sideboard?

-If we want to cast Doomsday early then we want to maximise our cheap tutors and number of mana accelerants and/or free cycle effects but will likely have to reduce the number of lands and cantrips we run.
-We also probably want to include Cavern and Ideas Unbound to enable to most efficient PTT piles and Consider with Deep Analysis to provide the most mana efficient wins available to us.
+If we want to cast Doomsday early then we want to maximize our cheap tutors and number of mana accelerants and/or free cycle effects but will likely have to reduce the number of lands and cantrips we run.
+We also probably want to include Cavern and Ideas Unbound to enable the most efficient PTT piles and Consider with Deep Analysis to provide the most mana efficient wins available to us.
 If we want to pass the turn more we probably want a lower free cycle count and would probably not run Pact of Negation.
-If we wanted to win on the same turn we cast Doomsday more often we would probably maximise the use of both of these.
+If we wanted to win on the same turn we cast Doomsday more often we would probably maximize the use of both of these.

 These are just a few things to have in mind when putting your decklist together.
 As stated at the start of the chapter, it's not useful to present a _default_